KeatonPretorius17/KeatonPretorius17/README.md

+Hi 👋, I'm Keaton Pretorius
+A enthusiastic  Web Developer from the UK

 - 👋 Hi, I’m @KeatonPretorius17
 - 👀 I’m interested in React, JavaScript and Node.js .. with a few others
 - 🌱 I’m currently learning MERN full stack applications